 - 1 ½ cups matchstick carrots, pre-cut from store

 - 1 ½ cups bell pepper, seeded and roughly chopped

 - Optional Garnishes: thinly sliced green onions, toasted sesame seeds, sriracha

-- Sauce: While noodles are cooking, prepare the rest of the dish: In a bowl, whisk together all sauce ingredients.
+- While noodles are cooking, prepare the rest of the dish: In a bowl, whisk together all sauce ingredients.
 Set sauce aside.
-Heat 2 TB olive oil in a large, deep skillet (you can use a wok, but it's not necessary.)
+Heat 2 TB olive oil in a large, deep skillet or wok.
 Once oil is hot, add onions and garlic, stirring 2 minutes until fragrant.
 Add carrots and bell peppers, stirring 3-4 minutes or until softened.

 - Add the cooked/drained noodles into the skillet.
 Pour your prepared sauce evenly over the noodles, tossing gently to coat all ingredients thoroughly.
 Serve warm, with your choice of garnish.

 - Mirin is a sweet, rice-based seasoning that can be found in the Asian section of many major grocery stores.
 Note that mirin is not the same thing as rice wine or rice vinegar.